rpPH4kQocMjkm2Ve/infra/README.md

 Traefik reads certificates from `/etc/ssl/` via file provider with `watch: true` — updating the cert files and touching the dynamic config is enough, no container restart required.

+The same wildcard certificate is used by coturn instances for TURNS — they read directly from `/etc/ssl/` on the host.

 Auto-renewal via cron:

 ```